dagster-io/dagster/docs/docs-beta/docs/guides/deployment/self-hosted-to-dagster-plus.md

 ---
-title: "Migrating from self-hosted to Dagster+"
+title: "Migrate from self-hosted to Dagster+"
-sidebar_position: 7
+sidebar_position: 70
 ---

-# Migrating from self-hosted to Dagster+